cncf/wg-serverless/workflow/spec/spec.md

     },
     "parameters": {
       "type": "object",
       "description": "Function parameters.
-Can be either static string values, or selected from the state input using a JSON Path expression."
+Can be either static string values, or selected from the state input using a JSONPath expression."
     }
   },
   "required": ["name", "resource", "type"]